CodeYourFuture/curriculum/content/js3/blocks/re-rendering-ui/index.md

 2. Mapping updated films data to new DOM elements
 3. Appending new elements to DOM

 This is how we update the user interface in response to updated application state!
+We declare that our UI is a function of the state.

+> 🧠 Our UI is a function of the state

 Recalling our card function, let's see how we can update the UI with the latest films data.